ludflu/sgfr-ender/README.md

                            how many diagrams to show on each page (default: 2) -i,--input INPUT         input file path
+  -o,--output OUTPUT       output file pattern -h,--host host           katago host
+  --port port              katago port (default: 8888) -s,--score-estimate      Whether to estimate the score of the game using
+                           KataGo
-  -o,--output OUTPUT       output file pattern -h,--help                Show this help text
+  -h,--help                Show this help text
 ```